synvert-hq/synvert-ruby/get_started.md

 $ gem install synvert
 ```

-This will install Synvert, along with all of it's require dependencies.
+This will install synvert, along with synvert-core and other dependencies.

 ### Usage